-All students will also receive an electronic mail account with the Sixth Form to aid them in their Sixth Form studies and have access to a wealth of subject, careers and wider Sixth Form information through the school website.
+All students will have access to a wealth of subject, careers and wider Sixth Form information through the school website.
 It is expected that all students at Blessed Hugh Faringdon Sixth Form check their email regularly as it is a vital tool of communication.